knockout/knockout/documentation/computedObservables.md

     }

 Because `self` is captured in the function's closure, it remains available and consistent in any nested functions, such as the computed observable's evaluator.
 This convention is even more useful when it comes to event handlers, as you'll see in many of the [live examples](../examples/).

+### *Pure* computed observables

+If your computed observable simply calculates and returns a value based on some observable dependencies, then it's better to declare it as a `ko.pureComputed` instead of a `ko.computed`.
+For example:

+    this.fullName = ko.pureComputed(function() {
+        return this.firstName() + " " + this.lastName();
+    }, this);

+Since this computed is declared to be *pure* (i.e., its evaluator does not directly modify other objects or state), Knockout can more efficiently manage its re-evaluation and memory use.
+Knockout will automatically suspend or release it if no other code has an active dependency on it.

+Pure computeds were introduced in Knockout 3.2.0.
+See also: [more about pure computed observables](computed-pure.html).

 ### Forcing computed observables to always notify subscribers